 How is the Marangu route different from the Machame route?

-Physically, the Marangu and Machame routes are rather different.
-The main force of Kibo’s volcanic activity occurred out towards the west (the Machame side) and so Machame is steeper – especially in the first day and a half – and more rugged than Marangu.
+Kilimanjaro Faq-Physically, the Marangu and Machame routes are rather different.
+The main force of Kibo’s volcanic activity occurred out towards the west (the Machame side) and so Machame is steeper – especially on the first day and a half – and more rugged than Marangu.

 It is often considered more scenic because the views of Kibo are more impressive than from the south-east (the Marangu approach), but many consider the vegetation on day 2 of the Marangu route to be more attractive than anything seen on the western side.
 As always with mountains, every route has its advantages and drawbacks.
 The difficulty grading has Marangu as a 1, and Machame a 1+, so there’s not a great deal in it.

-How do I cope with change of altitude?
+How do I cope with the change of altitude?

-Always remember to maintain a slow, steady pace from beginning to end.
+Kilimanjaro Faq-Always remember to maintain a slow, steady pace from beginning to end.
 Going slowly allows the body to acclimatize while hiking.
-Those who start out too quickly will have troubles higher up the mountain as the body will be overexerted.
+Those who start out too quickly will have trouble higher up the mountain as the body will be overexerted.
 This still holds true if you are spending an extra day on the mountain.

 How long does it take to reach the summit?